 Rangers: Fans 'welcome' Craig Mather's exit as chief executive

-Mather resigned two days after losing a court case that forced the League One club to postpone their annual meeting.
+Mather resigned two days after losing a court case that forced the League One club to

 "The fans were unhappy at the way the club was going and the financial performance," said Roberton.

 "And they weren't convinced the current board, including Craig Mather, were the right people to take the club forward."

 Rangers were forced to delay their AGM because they had failed to include on the agenda a request by shareholders for the election of four new board members.